stevenrchun/blog/source/_posts/A-Very-Brief-History-of-Linear-Algebra-Subroutines-Linear-Regression-II.md

 ## LAPACK and BLAS

 Rather than performing the calculations itself, SciPy actually calls a LAPACK subroutine to do all the matrix factoring work.
+Which subroutine depends on which option you pass to it: “gelsd” for divide-and-conquer SVD, “gelsy” for complete orthogonal factorization, or “gels” for QR/LQ factorization.
 LAPACK in turn calls a BLAS subroutine to do all the scalar, vector, and matrix work.
 These programs are very particular.
 Different architectures will have different implementations.
 Some of the really-fast implementations were hand-written by a guy on sabbatical from the Japanese Patent Office.